Bet365619/ITRY/README.md

 Upon clicking on Activate Sensor, the app collects data from the acceleration sensor in your smartphone and sends the data to the IBM IoT server.
 The app displays the accelerometer data and the number of messages that were published or received.Such datas are being sent back into the IBM IOT server to be compiled into a json file for further analysis.
 ![Sensor-data](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/Settings/Sensor-Data.png)

-### Step 6 using of saved data to be analysed using R in Jupyter Notebook
+### Step 6 Using of saved data to be analysed using R in Jupyter Notebook

 ### Step 7